bkmgit/AWS-Tutorial-CompBio-Seminar/Tutorial.md

 This can be useful for several reasons:

-1. You need to run something that will tie up your computer for a long time
+1. You need to run something that will tie up your computer for a long time;
-2. Similarly, running multiple processor-intensive jobs at the same time
+2. Similarly, running multiple processor-intensive jobs at the same time;
-3. Compute tasks that require more RAM than you have on your laptop
+3. Compute tasks that require more RAM than you have on your laptop.

-**Cloud vs. a Local Cluster**
+**Cloud vs Local Cluster**

 Compared to running on a local cluster (servers that are either run by the campus or by your research group), advantages of using AWS are:

-1. Full control over the servers (sudo access, install whatever you want)
+1. Full control over the servers (sudo access, install whatever you want);
-2. No need to wait for your jobs to run
+2. You don't need to wait for your jobs to run;
-3. No limits to how much computing power you need (except cost)
+3. You have no limits to how much computing power you need (except cost).

 However, this comes with some drawbacks, namely:

-1. (Again) Full control over the servers (you have to set up software yourself)
+1. (Again) Full control over the servers (you have to set up software yourself)!
-2. Costs - paying for compute, storage, and transfering data
+2. Costs - paying for compute, storage, and transfering data.

 So, in the end it'll be up to you to decide if leveraging AWS makes sense.

 To help you make that decision, this guide will show you how AWS can be used, what is involved in setting up a compute job, and how to estimate costs.
 Other resources are available at Berkeley (including the Savio cluster) and the Berkeley Research Computing offers [free consulting](http://research-it.berkeley.edu/services/cloud-computing-support) to help you decide what to use for your project. *(Note: I'm not affiliated with Berkeley Research Computing - I just found their service while researching for this talk).*

 # AWS Basics